aymuos15/aymuos15/README.md

 ### Hi!
-I'm Soumya and i'm currently focused on researching about compression in neural networks and semantic segmentation.
+I'm Soumya!
+I'm currently focused on researching about compression in neural networks and semantic segmentation.
 ### Ping me on Linkedin or email me for project collaborations.

 Linkedin - https://www.linkedin.com/in/soumya-snigdha-kundu-84b812183/